 Potential is mechanically identical to Mastery, and in all applicable cases where Mastery is listed as a requirement, Potential can be spent interchangeably.
 Instead of representing a Pokémon's bond with and trust in their trainer's guidance, however, Potential represents the X-factor that allows a PC Pokémon to push against their boundaries, grow, and translate their conviction to amazing feats.
 PC Pokémon start with one free Potential at character creation, similar to a Starter Pokémon.

-PC Pokémon get Advancements in the same way that trainers get trainer advancement, and can spend it on a few things:

-- They can increase a Wild Skill by one die step - They can buy an Edge, as detailed later in this section - They can overcome a Hindrance as normal

-Lacking a trainer's guidance to hone their abilities, however, a PC Pokémon gains less Pokémon EXP.
-They spend it in the same way as a regular Pokémon, but the EXP gained each session is quartered and rounded down to a minimum of 1.

-PC Pokémon can use a block of downtime to retrain their own Moves from their level-up Moveset, and have the same rules for Evolution as those highlighted in the Evolution section of Learning New Moves.
+ADVANCEMENT PC Pokémon get Advancements in the same way that trainers get trainer advancement, and can spend it on a few things: - They can increase a Wild Skill by one die step - They can buy an Edge, as detailed later in this section - They can overcome a Hindrance as normal Lacking a trainer's guidance, however, a PC Pokémon gains less Pokémon EXP.
+They spend it in the same way as a regular Pokémon, but the EXP gained each session is divided by three and rounded down to a minimum of 1.
+PC Pokémon can use downtime to retrain their own Moves like a trainer, and have the same rules for Evolution as those highlighted in the Evolution section of Learning New Moves.
+Lastly, they can buy a Plot Device token for 2 Pokémon EXP per the alternate Calling rules.

-Then the GM can throw more danger at you! :)
+Then the GM can throw more danger at you!:)

-POKÉMON EDGES AND HINDRANCES

-With GM approval, PC Pokémon may have access to the standard Edges and Hindrances in the trainer creation section, if perhaps tweaked a little to allow for their nonhuman nature.
+POKÉMON EDGES AND HINDRANCES With GM approval, PC Pokémon may have access to the standard Edges and Hindrances in the trainer creation section, if perhaps tweaked a little to allow for their nonhuman nature.
 There are some limitations, however.

-Core Edges that should not ever be viable for a PC Pokémon include: Capture Specialist, I Choose You!, Martial Artist, Pokémon Rider, Itemcrafter and Pokémon Breeder.
+Core Edges that should not ever be viable for a PC Pokémon include: Capture Specialist, I Choose You!, Martial Artist, Master of the Styles, Itemcrafter and Pokémon Breeder.

-Core Hindrances that should not ever be viable for a PC Pokémon include: NPC-Faced, Partnerless.
+Core Hindrances that should not ever be viable for a PC Pokémon include: NPC-Faced, Partnerless, and Unskilled.
 These Edges and Hindrances mostly either involve actions specific to Pokémon trainers working with a team of Pokémon, or conflict with the changes made to the PC Pokémon sheet to allow it to be played independently of a trainer.
 In the case of Itemcrafter, Pokémon simply cannot conceptualize the abstraction that crafting requires on the same level as humans, and their crafting capabilities are limited to simple one-use items and natural curatives via Professional skills or other means.
-In settings where humans are not present, this Edge is more viable.
+In settings where humans are not present, this Edge is more likely to be allowed.
 Though there are limits to what Edges and Hindrances PC Pokémon can take from the base set, they also have exclusive access to their own set of Pokémon Edges and Hindrances.